ocaml-multicore/kcas/README.md

 val find : xt:'a Xt.t -> ('b, 'c) hashtbl -> 'b -> 'c = <fun>
 ```

-Then we use a similar trick as with the three stack queue.
+Then we use a similar trick as with the three-stack queue.
 We use a quick
 adversarial transaction to switch a hash table to the rehashing state in case a
 rehash seems necessary: